...

 Today, the Payment Facilitator model is an established part of the payment industry landscape, with many leading payment gateway providers offering PayFac services to businesses around the world.
 As the payment industry continues to evolve, the PayFac model is likely to play an increasingly important role in helping businesses streamline their payment processing and improve their bottom line.

-Major aspects of becoming a PayFac
+Major Aspects of Becoming a PayFac

 So, what does it take to become a PayFac?
 In this section we will breiefly dwell on the most important aspects of the process.
 These aspects include: